Duke in Cuba

 Pre-requisite: SPANISH 204 or equivalent

 Students will improve their academic oral and written Spanish language proficiency through coursework, related excursions, and interactions with Cuban musicians, intellectuals, artists, and other members of the host community.
 Likewise, the programs will foster critical thinking by analytically examining the impact of globalization vis-a-vis cultural production.
 As we pay close attention to historical and socio-economic urban development in cities such as Havana, San Juan, New York, or Caracas, the students not only will develop abstract level discourse, but will also expand their critical thinking skills.
 Coursework includes readings from cultural studies, history musicology, primary source research, and a final essay written in academic Spanish.
+The course may be used to count toward Spanish major or minor requirements.

 The program includes weekly activities in the city, such as live music events, dance performances and discussions, guest lectures from local musicians, a walking tour of Old Havana, and one or two excursions outside Havana that are yet to be determined.
 Students will receive a proposed itinerary of activities (subject to change) two months before the program start date.